 What is Buy and Hold Real Estate Investing

-As with flipping or wholesaling, buy and hold investing involves finding properties that are below market value and sprucing them up to make them more valuable (in some cases you can find income property that has already been renovated to like-new condition, but is still below market value).
-However, the difference is that instead of selling your property for profit i.e. a flip, you hold on to the property for a while.
-During your hold time, you rent out the property to generate monthly income.
+Like flipping, buy-and-hold investing involves finding properties below market value and sprucing them up to make them more valuable.
+(Sometimes, you can find income property renovated to like-new condition but still below market value.
+For properties like this, we highly recommend using our REAL Income Property™ Standards during the due diligence process to avoid making mistakes.)
+However, the difference between buy and hold is that instead of selling your “flipped” property for profit, you hold onto the property for a while.
+During that time, you rent out the property to generate monthly income.

 Eventually, you might choose to sell the property or do a 1031 exchange.
-But you can hold for as long as you like, depending on market conditions.
+But, in reality, you can hold for as long as you like, depending on market conditions.
 In a short-term buy-and-hold, you sell your property within five years.
-If you hold for more than 5 years, you’re employing a long term buy and hold strategy.
+If you hold the investment property for over five years, you employ a long-term buy-and-hold strategy.

 Benefits of Buy and Hold Real Estate Investing